-The dermis houses hair follicles, blood vessels, and lymphatic vessels.
-It is also home to a number of glands, including sweat glands and sebaceous glands, which produce sebum, an oil that lubricates and waterproofs hair.
+The reason the dermis can perform these functions is that it houses the hair follicles, blood vessels, and lymphatic vessels.
+It is home to a number of glands, including sweat glands and sebaceous glands, which produce sebum, an oil that lubricates and waterproofs hair.

-Papillary region: made of loose connective tissue, it has finger-like projections that push into the epidermis.
-These projections give the dermis a bumpy surface and are responsible for the patterns we have on our fingertips.
+The papillary region contains loose connective tissue.
+It has finger-like projections that push into the epidermis.
+These projections give the dermis a bumpy surface and are responsible for the patterns of a person’s fingertips.

-Reticular region: made of dense, irregularly organized connective tissue.
-Protein fibers in the reticular region give skin its strength and elasticity.
+The reticular region contains dense, irregularly organized connective tissue.
+Protein fibers in the reticular region give the skin its strength and elasticity.

-The deepest layer is called subcutaneous tissue, the hypodermis, or subcutis.
-It is not technically part of the skin but helps attach the skin to underlying bone and muscle.
-Subcutaneous tissue also provides skin with nerves and blood supply.
+The deepest layer of the skin is the subcutaneous tissue, the hypodermis, or the subcutis.
+It is not technically part of the skin, but it helps attach the skin to the bones and muscles.
+Subcutaneous tissue also provides the skin with nerves and blood supply.

-- Protection: against pathogens.
+- Protecting against pathogens.
 Langerhans cells in the skin are part of the immune system.

-- Sensation: nerve endings detect temperature, pressure, vibration, touch, and injury.
+- Creating sensation through nerve endings that detect temperature, pressure, vibration, touch, and injury.

-- Control water loss: the skin prevents water from escaping by evaporation.
+- Controlling water loss by preventing water from escaping by evaporation.

-- Water resistance: it prevents nutrients from being washed from the skin
+- Providing water resistance by preventing nutrients from being washed from the skin

-- Thermoregulation: by producing sweat and dilating blood vessels, the skin helps keep the body cool.
-“Goosebumps” and blood vessel constriction, help us retain heat.
+- Helping with thermoregulation by producing sweat and dilating blood vessels, which helps keep the body cool.
+“Goosebumps” and blood vessel constriction help people retain heat.

 Melanin’s primary role is to protect the skin from damaging UV light from the sun, which can cause skin cancer.
 When skin is exposed to UV light, melanocytes start producing melanin, creating a suntan.

-Psoriasis: this is another inflammatory skin disease.
+- Psoriasis: This is an auto-inflammatory skin disease.
 It causes red, flaky patches to appear on the skin.

-There are a number of reasons why the skin goes through these changes.
-One important factor is exposure to UV rays, which also increases the risk of skin cancer.
+There are a number of reasons why the skin goes through these changes as a person ages.
+These

-The skin is a large, complex organ with a wide range of vital roles.
-From protecting us from pathogens to helping us maintain the right temperature, we certainly couldn’t do without our skin!
+The skin is a large, complex organ with a wide range of vital roles, from protecting people from pathogens to helping maintain the right body temperature.
+People would not be able to live without skin.